LSU baseball loses in SEC Tournament, short stay makes for long week

 Trending News

+The Tigers will now have a week to sit at home and ponder their postseason fate as they will require an at-large bid to the NCAA Regional round.

-With their high RPI, as high as #21 in the nation on Tuesday the Tigers feel like they've done enough to earn placement in the postseason, but it will ultimately be out of their hands.
+With their high RPI, as high as No. 21 in the nation on Tuesday, the Tigers feel like they've done enough to earn placement in the postseason, but it will ultimately be out of their hands.